DamsaraJayanath/tom_Jerry_image_classification_CNN/README.md

 - **Patience**: 10 epochs
 - **Best weights restored automatically**

-The training process automatically stopped when validation loss stopped improving, and the model weights were restored to the epoch with the **lowest validation loss**.

-The final saved model represents the **best-performing version**, not necessarily the last training epoch.
+The training process automatically stopped when validation loss stopped improving, and the model weights were restored to the epoch with the lowest validation loss.
+The final saved model represents the best-performing version not necessarily the last training epoch.

 ---